 Whole school approaches.
-The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision The curriculum is designed to ensure the inclusion of all children.
+The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision

+The curriculum is designed to ensure the inclusion of all children.
 All children, regardless of their ability and/or additional needs, have full access to the curriculum.
 Assessments are used to identify students who need specific interventions.
 Intervention packages are needs led.
 The progress of children taking part in intervention is carefully tracked and the impact measured.
 The intervention packages are adapted in light of student progress.
-Small group intervention includes: Literacy - reading, phonics, spelling, writing.
-Numeracy Social skills Students with special needs and/or disabilities can access the curriculum with adult support as appropriate.
+Small group intervention includes: Students with special needs and/or disabilities can access the curriculum with adult support as appropriate.